Ashutosh-Kumar-Singh-IIT-Patna/ERP-BTP/README.md

 # ERP-BTP
-This is the BTP project under Prof. Mayank Agarwal
+This is the BTP project under Dr. Mayank Agarwal

 The major goals of this project would be to include: